 Eccentric artists, secret art sales, angry film fans, and trustee deceit, Philadelphia's art scene, is filled with contention.
 This Philadelphia walk goes beyond the Liberty Bell, The Constitution, and cheesesteaks, to explore some of Philadelphia's most beguiling art controversies.
 Discover the stories and the infamous names who created scandals that rocked Philadelphia's art world.
 From Rodin's legendary sculptures to Rocky trumping the Philadelphia Art Museum's popularity.
 These are some of the tales that have helped shape the face of Philadelphia.

-Logan Square Fountain, The Barnes Foundation, The Rodin Museum, The Philadelphia Museum of Art, The Rock Stature
+Swann Memorial Fountain, The Barnes Foundation, Rodin Museum, Philadelphia Museum of Art

 Philadelphia Phlash Bus- You can pick up the Phlash Bus at multiple locations in the city.
 A single ride costs $2.00 and an all day pass is $5.00.
 Take the Phlash Bus "Westbound Stops," and get off at the Franklin Institute stop.
 Cross the street and you will be at Logan Square Fountain

 Septa Train-You can take the Septa train to Suburban Station.
 After getting off of the train, make a left onto JFK Blvd, turn left onto N. 16th Street, then make a left onto the Benjamin Franklin Parkway.
 Keep going straight and you will come to Logan Square Fountain.

 Visiting the inside of The Free Library of Philadelphia, The Rodin Museum, and The Philadelphia Museum of Art is a great way to spend some additional time.